ConceptaNjolima/MyTNTResources/Stretch topics/firebase/Firebase.md

 ### What *should* you put in a DB?

-# NOT DONE YET

-Let's talk briefly about what to put in here

-For AppPrototype, maybe just put all of this.state into it?

-Normally you'd only store data that you want to persist across runs of your program
+Normally you'd only store data that you want to save across runs of your program.
+Things like user account information (so the next time the user logins in you'll have their name, email, etc, available), or the items for sale in your store, or what a given user has ordered that you're still putting together to ship to them, etc, etc.

+For AppPrototype, it might make sense to just put all of this.state into the database.
+It's not really ideal but would mean that when you close the browser's window for your app it'll have everything saved and you can pick up where you left off next time.

 ### How do we access the database from code?

-#### How to get your app's database configuration info
+#### How to set up Firebase (and how to get your app's database configuration info)

 1. We'll need to create an 'app' before we can have our program use the database.
 There are multiple ways to find this, but we'll start by clicking on the Project Overview link in the top-left:
    <img src="images/Firebase/image-20200725225045730.png" alt="image-20200725225045730"  />